sdonovan001/cloud-computing-models/README.md

 * [Software-as-a-Service (SaaS)](/SaaS/README.md)

 ## Stock Charting Application
-The charting application is a simple python based REST application that graphs the last six months of a companies stock price.
+For each cloud hosting model, we provide an example deployment of a simple charting application.
+The application is a simple python based REST application that graphs the last six months of a companies stock price.
 It throws in a couple of moving averages and technical indicators as well.
 It returns the graph in Scalable Vector Graphics (svg) format which can easily be displayed by all major web browsers.

 ### Endpoints
 | Method | URL                          | Returns               |